LLANES-MA/WebAppProjectFA2025/CONNECTION_STATUS.md

 ---

-**Status: ✅ FULLY CONNECTED AND OPERATIONAL**
+**Status: FULLY CONNECTED AND OPERATIONAL**

 All aspects of the application are connected:
-- ✅ Database ↔ Backend
+- Database ↔ Backend
-- ✅ Backend ↔ Frontend
+- Backend ↔ Frontend
-- ✅ Frontend ↔ Database (via Backend API)
+- Frontend ↔ Database (via Backend API)

-The entire stack is working end-to-end! 🎉
+The entire stack is working end-to-end.